Devesh0/assignment/README.md

     Allocation of server is in main.py file.
-    After server is allocated then main.py file functions are called in server_call.py file to update the server_threshold values accordingly.
+    After server is allocated then main.py file functions are called in server_call.py file to update the server_threshold and call_status values accordingly.